 - Give the dough 2 folds during the bulk fermentation.

-- After the last fold put the dough in the fridge for 24-48 hours.
+- After the last fold put the dough in the fridge for 24 to 48 hours.

 - Take the dough container out of the fridge and allow the dough to come to room temperature for about 1 hour.